Tarek Kamel: Career

 In August 2012 ICANN appointed Kamel as a senior advisor to its president and Senior Vice President of Global Government and IGO Engagement, making him the first national of a developing country to fill one of ICANN's senior management posts.
 He led the development of the ICANN organization Government Engagement team and spearheaded efforts to strengthen relationships between ICANN and governments, ministries, and IGOs.

+In September 2025, Kamel was inducted posthumously into the Internet Hall of Fame.

 Personal life

 Kamel was married to Iman El Azab, faculty member at Cairo University.
-They had two children, Omar (born 1995) and Heba (born 1998).
-He died on October 10, 2019.
+They had two children.
+He died in Switzerland on 10 October 2019 from kidney failure as a complication of cancer.